 (ii) have good standing in all applicable licensure; and

-(iii) have a current approved provider agreement as a Minnesota health care program provider that contains program standards for each rate and rate enhancement defined by the commissioner; and
+(iii) have a current approved provider agreement as a Minnesota health care program provider; and

 (2) set rates for services reimbursed under this chapter.